-- (a) Any claim or dispute between a Contractor, subcontractor or supplier that remains unresolved after thirty (30) calendar days shall be subject to mandatory mediation conducted in accordance with the rules of the Uniform Mediation Act.
+(a) Any claim or dispute between a contractor, subcontractor or supplier that remains unresolved after 30 calendar days shall be subject to mandatory mediation conducted in accordance with the rules of the Uniform Mediation Act.
 The mediation shall be conducted by an impartial mediator appointed by the department, who shall render his or her services with full regard for each party's interests.
-If the subject matters of the dispute or the parties to the dispute are such that the assigned mediator would have a conflict of interest or personal interest in the outcome of the mediation, he or she shall immediately be recused and another mediator shall be appointed. - (b) The procedures for the mediation shall be established by the appointed mediator in conjunction with the parties, who shall attempt to resolve their dispute in good faith. - (c) Except to the extent disclosure is otherwise required by law, the mediation and the terms of any settlement reached by the parties shall remain confidential. - (d) The mediation provided for by this section shall be a condition precedent to the initiation or pursuit of any other lawful means of resolving the dispute, including arbitration and other legal proceedings. - (e) The Contractors shall share equally the expense of the mediator's fee.
-Agreements reached in mediation shall be enforceable as settlement agreements in any court having jurisdiction thereof. - (f) Every Contractor entering into a Contract as defined by section 3-421(a) (13) shall incorporate the provisions of this section into each related agreement with a subcontractor or supplier, but the failure to do so shall not alleviate the obligation of the parties to utilize the mediation provided for herein as a condition precedent to the initiation or pursuit of any other lawful means of resolving the dispute, including arbitration and other legal proceedings.
-The requirements of this section shall be deemed incorporated into each related agreement by operation of law and shall supplant any term or provision, written or oral, to the contrary. - (g) Notwithstanding the foregoing, for Incentive Projects any arbitration or mediation between the prime Contractor or Developer and the M/WBE firm shall be in accordance with the arbitration or mediation provisions, as applicable, contained in the Contract between the prime Contractor or Developer and the M/WBE firm.
+If the subject matters of the dispute or the parties to the dispute are such that the assigned mediator would have a conflict of interest or personal interest in the outcome of the mediation, he or she shall immediately be recused and another mediator shall be appointed.

+- (b) The procedures for the mediation shall be established by the appointed mediator in conjunction with the parties, who shall attempt to resolve their dispute in good faith. - (c) Except to the extent disclosure is otherwise required by law, the mediation and the terms of any settlement reached by the parties shall remain confidential. - (d) The mediation provided for by this section shall be a condition precedent to the initiation or pursuit of any other lawful means of resolving the dispute, including arbitration and other legal proceedings. - (e) The contractors shall share equally the expense of the mediator's fee.
+Agreements reached in mediation shall be enforceable as settlement agreements in any court having jurisdiction thereof. - (f) Every contractor entering into a contract as defined by section 3-421(a) (13) shall incorporate the provisions of this section into each related agreement with a subcontractor or supplier, but the failure to do so shall not alleviate the obligation of the parties to utilize the mediation provided for herein as a condition precedent to the initiation or pursuit of any other lawful means of resolving the dispute, including arbitration and other legal proceedings.
+The requirements of this section shall be deemed incorporated into each related agreement by operation of law and shall supplant any term or provision, written or oral, to the contrary.